RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Method

 \subsection{Self-Correlating Global Aggregation}

-When performing sliding window inference, we aggregate windows in feature space, which introduces noisy artifacts \cite{shi2024trident} demonstrated in \cref{fig:method}.
+When performing sliding window inference to produce the aggregated features map $T_{agg}$, we observe that the features describing the same entity yet in distinct windows can slightly differ, which introduces windowing artifacts \cite{shi2024trident} demonstrated in \cref{fig:method}.
 We propose a simple and effective \textbf{self-correlating global aggregation (SCGA)}.
-SCGA computes a self-correlation matrix from the aggregated feature map $G = \check{T}_{\text{agg}} \check{T}_{\text{agg}}^{\top}$, where $\check{T}_{\text{agg}} = T_{\text{agg}} / \lVert T_{\text{agg}} \rVert_2$.
-Similar to SCRA, cells with negative correlation between patches are set to $-\infty$, a softmax is applied to each column of a scaled $G$.
+SCGA averages semantically similar features forcing cross-window consistency.
+We compute a self-correlation matrix $G = \check{T}_{\text{agg}} \check{T}_{\text{agg}}^{\top}$, where $\check{T}_{\text{agg}} = T_{\text{agg}} / \lVert T_{\text{agg}} \rVert_2$.
+Similar to SCRA, cells with negative correlation between patches are set to $-\infty$, a softmax is applied to each column of mean centered and scaled $G$.
 The correlation matrix $G$ is used as attention to aggregate the tokens:

-Qualitatively, \cref{fig:method} shows how SCGA suppresses the noise and windowing artifacts, while maintaining the sharpness of the feature map, all while not requiring additional backbones and maintaining efficiency.
+Qualitatively, \cref{fig:method} shows how SCGA suppresses the noise and windowing artifacts, while maintaining the sharpness of the feature map, all without additional backbones.

 Together, dense language alignment, SCRA, and SCGA constitute the core components of \methodname{}.
 In the next subsection, we introduce an optional mask-refinement stage that extends the framework to \methodname\textbf{+}.